how birth tissue helps & heals otherS

 - Used as a barrier during internal surgery, placental tissues reduce internal scarring, or adhesions.

 - Placental tissues lack antigens that would typically cause a recipient’s immune system to react and attack the transplanted tissue making rejection of these grafts rare.

-- Placental tissue grafts used as wound coverings or internal barriers can range in size from 15mm to 6cm x 8cm.
+- Birth tissue grafts used as wound coverings or internal barriers can range in size from 15mm to 6cm x 8cm.

 - The amniotic membrane of the placenta is very thin and similar to the surface of the eye, allowing it to be used as a healing bandage in ophthalmic treatment when the surface of the eye has been injured.

-- Placental tissues used as injectable grafts release healing growth factors and other cells to signal the recipient’s body to repair the injured area through regeneration, while managing inflammation and pain.
+- Birth tissues used as injectable grafts release healing growth factors and other cells to signal the recipient’s body to repair the injured area through regeneration, while managing inflammation and pain.